Ashish96Sharma/E-commerce-website/README.md

 ## Feedback and Contact

 I welcome feedback and suggestions for improving the RedStore E-Commerce Website.
-Feel free to reach out to me at mr.atharvbadekar9422@gmail.com for any inquiries or collaboration opportunities.
+Feel free to reach out to me at ashishsharma966563@gmail.com for any inquiries or collaboration opportunities.

 Thank you for visiting and exploring the RedStore E-Commerce Website!

 ---
-Created by Atharv Badekar
+Created by Ashish Sharma